-My co-worker Dini M. brought this bar in for us to try.
+My co-worker Charlie S. brought this bar in for a chocolate eating meeting.

-This bar was a gift from my co-worker Matt S.
+I got this bar as a gift from my co-worker Ankur O.